Scheffio/Scheffio/README.md

-- 👀 I’m interested in UX \ UI Design and Web-developing
+- 👀 I’m interested in UX \ UI Design and Front-end developing
-- 🌱 I’m currently learning UX \ UI + JS
+- 🌱 I’m currently learning UX \ UI + JS + Vue3 + Pinia
 - 💞️ I’m looking to collaborate on something
-- 📫 How to reach me assi1122334455@gmail.com \ https://vk.com/neoshimathebest
+- 📫 How to reach me assi1122334455@gmail.com \ https://vk.com/scheffio \ https://t.me/LebedevIT

 <!---
 Scheffio/Scheffio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.